-Connections shall be made in a manner consistent with the type of terminal, type of protection and not introduce undue stress on the connections.
+Connections must be made in a manner consistent with the type of terminal and type of protection.
+Ensure there is not undue stress on the connections.

-If multi-stranded and fine-stranded conductors are employed, the ends shall be protected against separation of the strands, e.g., by means of cable lugs, core-end sleeves or by the type of terminal, but not by soldering alone.
+If multi-stranded and fine-stranded conductors are employed, the ends must be protected against separation of the strands.
+This can be accomplished by using cable lugs, core-end sleeves, or with the specific terminal type, but not by soldering alone.

-► The creepage distances and clearances shall not be reduced by the method in which the conductors are connected to the terminals.
+• The creepage distances and clearances must not be reduced by the method in which the conductors are connected to the terminals.